Using Release Tags ¶

 each month.
 The sprint

-release tag is a build number indicating a stable build that won't change.
+release tag is a build number indicating a stable build that will not change over time.
 The sprint

 release is characterized by: